google/styleguide/pyguide.md

   ...
 ```

-If the type can be either bytes or unicode, use `Union`.
+If the type can be either byte arrays or text, use `Union`.

 ```python {.good}
 from typing import Text, Union